-I asked her since when is she interested in India and if she’s aware that India is pretty much a hell hole in that it is not known to be a safe place for women.
+I asked her since when is she interested in India and if she’s aware that India is pretty much a hell hole (racist) in that it is not known to be a safe place for women.
 It’s actually very dangerous made worse by its corrupt police force and it is foolish of her to be willing to put herself at risk given the readily available information.
-So, NO. Stay home and work to improve this hell hole.
+So, NO. Stay home and work to improve the hell hole we already live in.

 She very eloquently talked about not having a heart for any one specific place, but for the whole world.
 For all people.
 She wants to go everywhere.
 She said service learning trips are unique to college and she thinks this would be a one time chance to go in the safest manner possible with 12 fellow students and a professor.